clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > ZooLang compares to OCaml.
 What features of OCaml does ZooLang support
 > and which not?

-We did try to exhaustively cover all support Zoo features in Section 2.2, with a full grammar in Section 2.
+We did try to exhaustively cover all supported Zoo features in Section 2.2, with a full grammar in Section 2.
+We support functions, including recursive and mutually-recursive functions, integers (with arithmetic and comparison operators), booleans (with if-then-else), for loops, algebraic datatypes (variant/sums type, including constant and n-ary constructors; and records, including mutable and atomic fields; and records "inlined" within a variant constructor) but only shallow pattern matching, and convenience syntax for references and lists.
+We notably do not support the OCaml module system, but our translation tool uses a mangling scheme for flat module hierarchies that appears to suffice for now.

 As we mentioned in the conclusion (lines 1220-1221), we believe that the most pressing features to add for our problem domain would be:

 - the OCaml memory model,